 Please enter your email address and we will email you a new password.

 | Fresh (5)

 Quite a strange, offbeat way to go about the business of making a Jack the Ripper picture.

 Part of the fascination lies in the variations on the familiar typology.

-Anna's savage acts of violence are provoked by a flash of light and a kiss: Symbols of enlightenment and affection -- the most desirable of gifts -- that here become triggers for perversion.
+Anna's savage acts of violence are provoked by a flash of light and a kiss: Symbols of the most desirable of gifts -- enlightenment and affection -- that here become triggers for perversion.

 This latter-day offering from Hammer Films ratchets up the gore, but thankfully not at the expense of an engrossing tale that embeds its psychological context in a series of effective set-pieces.